 Complete, unilateral hearing loss or single-sided deafness (SSD), is most commonly caused by acoustic tumors, sudden sensorineural hearing loss, Meniere’s disease, chronic ear disease and head trauma.

 Single-sided deafness can cause a host of problems, besides simply not hearing on one side.
 These problems include:

-- Difficulty determine the direction of sound
+- Difficulty determining the direction of sound.

-- Inability to separate background noise from conversational speech
+- Inability to separate background noise from conversational speech.

 - Fatigue: Listening with only one ear is physically tiring and stressful.